wp-plugins/mobile-client-detection-plugin/readme.txt

 $general_only = true/false – return only 'mobile', 'desktop' or 'tablet'
 $footer_output = true/false – append output to footer (good for testing purposes)

+= Which features will be implemented next ? =
-The next version might add settings to the admin panel…
+a) add option toggles to the admin panel
+b) add template switching by filename capability

 == Screenshots ==